dominictdavies/CITS4403-Project/REPORT.md

 ## **6. Conclusion**

-A continuous-space agent-based model was developed to simulate infection spread under different behavioural interventions.
-The results demonstrate that social distancing primarily slows the rate of transmission, hygiene reduces overall infections, vaccination limits both scale and duration, and their combination produces the strongest suppression effect.
+A continuous-space agent-based model was developed to simulate infection spread under different rates of vaccination.
+The results demonstrate that *herd immunity* slows the rate of transmission the most, which high vaccination rates are able to bring about to produce a strong suppression effect.

 The inclusion of visualisation and reproducible experiments highlights how simple, individual-level rules can produce complex, emergent epidemic dynamics.
-The project’s modular structure and clear outputs make it a strong foundation for future work on recovery processes, networked populations, and adaptive behaviours.
+The project’s modular structure and clear outputs make it a strong foundation for future work on networked populations, and adaptive behaviours.

 ------